 The first name, e-mail, country of residence, and business name will be added (optional).
 A section will then be added to your payment details, but nothing will be charged until a free trial is complete.

 You can cancel the trial anytime during that time if you decide not to continue the free trial.
-Plus Pluralsight sends a reminder 1 day prior to the free trial.
+Plus Pluralsight sends a reminder 1 day before the free trial.

 Pluralsight Vs Udemy Course Structure